Oppositional defiant disorder (ODD) is a childhood mental health condition involving disruptive behavior.

 Symptoms of ODD often begin by the time a child enters preschool, but nearly always by early adolescence.
 In general, children typically show signs by the time they enter school.

 Sometimes, these signs only show up in one environment or with one individual.
 For example, children with ODD might only show symptoms at home with family members, or around people they know fairly well.

 More severe symptoms, however, usually show up in multiple contexts, where they can affect social relationships and development along with school or work.

 In children and adolescents

-- frequent temper tantrums or episodes of anger
+- frequent episodes of anger

-- refusal to comply with adult requests
+- a habit of refusing to comply with requests from adults

 - excessive arguing with adults and authority figures